 Performance testing is often used as an umbrella term for different types of testing which are differentiated by the load parameters and type of the issues that can be uncovered.
 The most common types of performance testing are:

 - load testing – the process of putting an application under usual/intermediate load in order to make sure it is capable of serving users in typical day-to-day conditions.

-- stress testing – during stress testing system is being pushed over the usual load to check how the system behaves in these conditions.
+- stress testing – during a stress testing system is being pushed over the usual load to check how the system behaves in these conditions.
 If we want to know how will the system behave and recover when it reaches the breaking point, we can go a step further and continue increasing the load until the system fails.

-- spike testing – unlike stress testing, spike testing is generating periodic spikes of unusually high load.
+- spike testing – unlike stress testing, spike testing is generating periodic spikes of an unusually high load.
 Spikes are intensive but short, and this type of performance test should uncover issues related to highly variable load.

 - soak testing – opposite to spike testing, soak testing is putting the system under long-running, continuous intermediate load.
 Problems that may be exposed with this type of test are usually memory leaks, connection issues, storage, DB overload, etc…

 - scalability testing – the process of increasing and decreasing load in order to verify infrastructure capability of scaling up or down.